-If so (though clearly it is not the only course of action Europa could take), one way it could “respond” to the current ‘threat’, would be to launch an influence communications operation (with a view to interfering with future events in order to alter the outcome).
+If so (though clearly it is not the only course of action Europa could take), one way it could respond to the current threat would be to launch an influence communications operation (with a view to interfering with future events in order to alter the outcome).
 Typically, and while military influence operations are generally restricted to the battlefield, many states already have specific military influence units operating outside of traditional battlespaces in a perpetual effort to protect a state’s strategic interests and their political ideals.
 Admittedly, these actions are generally not designed to apply “force”, or even the threat thereof.
 Thus, the use of influence comms would not typically breach Article 2(4), or even require the state employing them (in defense) to have suffered an armed attack (or believe that an armed attack amounting to a grave use of force is imminent).
 Nevertheless, so long as dedicated military units exist, one can convincingly conclude that states do believe contemporary influence comms operations are both a necessary and a proportionate (long-term) method of protecting their best interests.

-As previously oted, influence communications/information/ropaganda can take many forms, and it can be propagated via the use of several “platforms”.
+As previously noted, influence communications/information/propaganda can take many forms, and it can be propagated via the use of several “platforms”.
 One such platform could be television, another radio, and perhaps even a poster and/or leaflet campaign.
 Moreover, and somewhat significantly, a state may seek to influence any target group it chooses, including its own citizens.
 These platforms, or channels, may all be beneficial in certain ways.
-However, in the age of the internet nothing can compare to the power of social media platforms.
+However, in the age of the internet, perhaps nothing can compare to the power of social media platforms.
 This is not only because the alternative campaigns noted above will undoubtably require some form of financial outlay, as well as varying degrees of temporal expenditure (though this may not always be relevant).
 Instead, it has more to do with the fact that when utilizing such methods, the influencer can never be certain how many individuals the campaign might actually reach.
 In contrast, social media posts are cheap to produce (potentially without cost), and crucially, they are capable of personally reaching millions of individuals located all over the planet—almost instantaneously.
-In many cases one can even determine whether the intended recipient(s) has opened the “message”, andor responded to it in some way.
+In many cases one can even determine whether the intended recipient(s) has opened the “message”, and/or responded to it in some way.
 With that in mind, social media platforms such as Facebook and Twitter are the method of influence communications that the present authors wish to place their primarily focus.

 In the current scenario (as is the case with real world operations), Europa could apply perpetual self-defense in any number of ways (either with or without the use of EAIs).
 One such “defensive” method Europa could attempt would be to influence the citizens of Hegemone.
 An influence operation of this kind may have a long-term goal of demonstrating the “benefits” of a particular way of life—be it democratic, autocratic, or something else.
 The point is, Europa would attempt to exert influence with the intention of persuading the Hegemone civilian population to change their own future.
 This is perhaps the modus operandi of contemporary influence communications operations.
 And, being a typical and widely practiced behavior, it once again appears to be generally accepted.
 Somewhat importantly, the practice appears to be beyond the scope of the jus ad bellum framework.
-Moreover, in respect the scenario under consideration, it would also appear that an operation of this type would be too far removed temporally from the apparent “threat”.
+Moreover, in respect to the scenario under consideration, it would also appear that an operation of this type would be too far removed temporally from the apparent “threat”.